 – Securing, managing and governing hybrid IT and cloud

 – Enterprise delivery of cloud services

 The primary focus during the past few years has been on building private cloud services and establishing models to determine if, when and where to consume cloud services.
 These continue to form the baseline for any successful cloud strategy.
 Companies that have not already established formal mechanisms to evaluate cloud services based on business benefits and workload/data constraints must do so in 2013 or risk falling behind.
 Likewise, companies that have not examined how they can apply targeted technologies and techniques from the world of cloud computing to build a cloud-like data center risk falling behind.

-In 2013, technologies such as SDN and CMPs are influencing the design of private cloud computing, and will lead to advances in consuming external cloud services.
-The need to establish hybrid IT strategies that span traditional and new cloud models becomes an imperative in 2013, and hybrid models, in one form or another, will influence cloud strategies for the foreseeable future.
+In 2013, technologies such as SDN and CMPs are influencing the design of private cloud computing and will lead to advances in consuming external cloud services.
+The need to establish hybrid IT strategies that span traditional and new cloud models becomes imperative in 2013, and hybrid models, in one form or another, will influence cloud strategies for the foreseeable future.

 Impacts and Recommendations

 The need to deal with hybrid environments gives rise to hybrid IT process models and the positioning of ITaaSB.